 Dubbed the ‘Zero Point of History,’ the discovery of Göbekli Tepe, one of the world’s oldest temples, changed everything we thought we knew about prehistoric peoples.
 The 12,000-year-old temple complex reveals that not only did ancient humans have the capability to carve and move huge monoliths, but they also possessed intimate knowledge of the cosmos.
-Visiting Göbekli Tepe to see their work in person is a must-do while traveling in Turkey.
+Visiting Göbekli Tepe to see such a monument in person is a must-do while traveling in Turkey.

 In the following guide, we’ll cover the history of the site, the significance of each enclosure, and how to get to Göbekli Tepe from nearby Şanlıurfa.

 A few decades ago, a German archaeologist by the name of Klaus Schmidt was excavating the Neolithic site of Nevali Çori in Şanlıurfa Province.
 But when the entire site was flooded by the Ataturk Dam in 1992, Schmidt had to look for new work.

 The nearby site of Göbekli Tepe had been known since the 1960s, but the team who studied it determined that it was nothing more than a Byzantine cemetery.
 Once Schmidt laid eyes on the hill in 1994, however, he knew immediately that it was an artificial mound buried thousands of years ago.

 Göbekli Tepe turned out to be older than anyone could’ve anticipated.
 In fact, it’s likely the oldest temple ever discovered, dating back to at least 12,000 years.
 And it remained in continuous use until the 8th millennium BC.

 The temple complex consists of numerous circular enclosures formed by standing T-shaped monoliths.
 Over 200 pillars have been uncovered thus far, with some reaching up to 6 meters and weighing over 15 tons.

 And this was all carried out by a culture that had yet to develop pottery.